 Listen to your instincts

-Lastly, a good influencer will make themselves available for discussions with brands interested in their service.
-In our book, an influencer who is constantly unavailable or unreliable at responding to messages is not someone you should go into business with, no matter how great their engagement rate is!
+A good influencer will make themself available for discussions with brands interested in their service.
+An influencer who is constantly unavailable or unreliable at responding to messages is not someone you should go into business with, no matter how great their engagement rate is!
 You need to have a good feeling moving forward with any influencer – after all, they have your business in their hands.

-To discover how well your Influencer marketing campaigns are performing, you’ll need to keep a close eye on the data.
-You can use Instagram Insights to track key stats including weekly impressions, reach, profile views and click throughs, and to receive information on top performing posts.
+To discover how well your Instagram influencer marketing campaigns are performing, you’ll need to keep a close eye on the data.
+You can use Instagram Insights to track key stats including weekly impressions, reach, profile views and click-throughs, and to receive information on top performing posts.

 However, there’s a limit to the conclusions you can draw from this data, as unfortunately the graphs and charts provided by Instagram Insights aren’t as detailed as they could be.
-For example, they don’t offer the exact number for each bar on the age range chart, and we’re also restricted to data from “this week”.
 Bear in mind that to perform a detailed analysis of the success of your strategy, you need to compare larger amounts of data over many months.

 Looking at Instagram data in-depth